SViswanathanLab/TrPLet/README.md

 The workflow differs slightly depending on input data.
 There are four major considerations:

-### Computing Isoform-Level Counts

-We recommend using STAR/RSEM, we have not tested other methods of quantification, though they may also work.

 ### Cell Line or Tumor RNA-Seq Data

 - If predicting on __CCLE RNA-seq__, you can directly use normalized CCLE RNA-seq data (gene TPM is fine for this purpose and is available here: https://depmap.org/portal/data_page/?tab=currentRelease; Note: convert this to Z-scored log<sub>2</sub>(TPM+1) then continue at step 4 of the main workflow)